Water Hammer. Maximum Pressure Change due to Sudden Valve Closure using Joukowski Equation

 "Need ΔV > 0".
 "Need ΔP > 0".
 If ΔV or

-ΔP is selected as an input, it must be positive.
+ΔP is selected as an input, it must be positive in water hammer calculator.

 Wave travel time calculation